Differences between Freediving, Skindiving and Snorkeling

 Don’t lose yourself, completely.
 It can be easy to allow yourself to drift off and forget about where you’re headed.
 Every once in a while, you need to reorient yourself and make sure you haven’t strayed too far from your boat or snorkeling buddies.

-The masks are where it becomes interesting though.
+The masks for skin diving are where it becomes interesting though.
 Traditional snorkeling masks are basically the same as scuba dive masks.
 They have a low volume which makes it pretty easy to dive down.
 The newer full face snorkel masks, unfortunately, have usually pretty high volume and as such make it hard to nearly impossible to dive down.
 At least it’s not easy to dive anymore with such a snorkel mask that covers the whole face.

 The lines between snorkeling, skin diving, and freediving are somewhat blurry.
 Most people that go snorkeling will automatically skin dive when they see something of interest in the water underneath them.
 Yet most will not dive down into the depths that require or define freediving.